iann0036/tf-cfn-provider/docs/providers/huaweicloud/NetworkingPortV2.md

 `AdminStateUp` - (Optional) Administrative up/down status for the port (must be "true" or "false" if provided).
 Changing this updates the `AdminStateUp` of an existing port.

+`MacAddress` - (Optional) Specify a specific MAC address for the port.
+Changing this creates a new port.

 `TenantId` - (Optional) The owner of the Port.
 Required if admin wants to create a port for another tenant.
 Changing this creates a new port.

 `DeviceOwner` - (Optional) The device owner of the Port.
 Changing this creates a new port.